 The business transparency page is one of the most valuable resources because it gives you an idea of how the company is interacting with its customers.

-With DressLily, I can see that most of the reviews are organic (meaning unsolicited), and the rest were generated by manual invitations the company sent out.
+With DressLily, I could see that most of the reviews are organic (meaning unsolicited), and the rest were generated by manual invitations the company sent out.
 I scrolled down to the “New reviews by star rating” table and filtered it by manual invitations.

 By doing this, I found that all reviews left by manual invitations were great or excellent aside from one outlier.